How to Use the Fastio API for HLS Video Streaming

 Are there file size limits for video streaming?

-On the free agent tier, the maximum file size for any upload is 1GB.
+On the Business Trial, the maximum file size for any upload is 1GB.
 If your video exceeds this limit, you will need to compress the source file before uploading or upgrade to a paid tier that accommodates larger file sizes.

 Related Resources